-Although AG MVP and AG GECC PPIF as defined are comprised of several funds as part of the "master-feeder" structure, we have combined the presentation of activities for the master and feeders to present a consolidated view of the two programs and to avoid duplication.
+Although AG MVP and AG GECC PPIF as defined are comprised of several funds as part of the "master-feeder" structure, in the additional program information provided below we have combined the presentation of activities for the master and feeders to present a consolidated view of the two programs and to avoid duplication.
 This consolidated view presents results at the master combined with activities conducted directly by the feeders.